somiibo/module-package-examples/README.md

   settings.on('submit', function (data) {
     return {
       error: new Error('This field has an error!'),
-      input: 'fieldName' // Supplying the name of the setting will automatically highlight it for the user }
+      input: 'fieldName' // Supplying the name of a setting will automatically highlight it for the user }
   })
 }